Creative Institute Detmold

 Electric engineer: Schröder & Partner, Bielefeld

-Acoustics: OSJ Ingenieure, Hamburg
+Acoustics: Qintus Ingenieure, Hamburg

 Fotos: Marcus Bredt, Berlin